Wembley Stadium: Pitch

 The pitch size, as lined for association football, is 115 yd long by 75 yd wide, slightly narrower than the old Wembley, as required by the UEFA stadium categories for a category four stadium, the top category.

 In a period after the completion of the new Wembley, the pitch came into disrepute.
 It was described as being "no good" and "not in the condition that Wembley used to be known for" by Slaven Bilić before a game between England and the team he managed, Croatia, in November 2007.
 The pitch was cut up during the game, which was blamed by some as the reason England did not qualify for UEFA Euro 2008.
-The Football Association admitted in April 2009, after the FA Cup semi-finals, that improvements were needed to the Wembley pitch, after criticism of the surface by coaches Sir Alex Ferguson, Arsène Wenger and David Moyes.
+The Football Association admitted in April 2009, after the FA Cup semi-finals, that improvements were needed to the Wembley pitch, after criticism of the surface by coaches Alex Ferguson, Arsène Wenger and David Moyes.

 In March 2010, the surface was relaid for the tenth time since opening.
 In April 2010, the pitch was again criticised following the FA Cup semi-finals, during which the players found it difficult to keep their footing and the surface cut up despite the dry conditions.
 The then Tottenham Hotspur boss, Harry Redknapp, labelled it a "disgrace" after his side's semi-final defeat to Portsmouth.
-After the 2010 FA Cup Final, Chelsea captain John Terry said, "The pitch ruined the final.
+After the 2010 FA Cup Final, Chelsea captain John Terry said: "The pitch ruined the final.
 It's probably the worst pitch we've played on all year.
 It was not good enough for a Wembley pitch."
 The stadium was then relaid with a Desso GrassMaster semi-artificial pitch, ahead of the 2010 community shield game between Chelsea and Manchester United.
 Michael Owen, who previously criticised the pitch for causing him injury, said that it was much improved.

+In 2023, the stadium switched to a carpet lay and play system.

 Wembley has been used for American football matches in the National Football League's International Series.
 Tottenham Hotspur hosted Manchester City in a Premier League match on 29 October 2018, a day after Wembley hosted the Philadelphia Eagles and Jacksonville Jaguars.
 Due to the short turnaround, faded gridiron markings and the NFL logo were clearly visible on the pitch along with worn grass along the centre of the pitch and the touch-lines.
 Tottenham were forced to hold the match at Wembley due to construction delays to their new ground.
 Despite the pitch's condition, UEFA allowed a Champions League leg to be played at Wembley on 6 November 2018 with Tottenham hosting Dutch side PSV Eindhoven.